VariantSync/Vatras/README.md

 This section gives you a short "Getting Started" guide.
 For full setup instructions, including detailed instructions on setting up dependencies, see the next section.

-The library needs Agda version 2.6.3 (newer version should also work but we did not test them).
 We tested our setup on Manjaro, NixOS, and Windows Subsystem for Linux (WSL2).
-The only dependency of our library is the Agda standard library which is shipped as a git submodule within the `agda-stdlib` directory.

 ### Setup

 There are two ways to compile the library and run its small demo.
-Either use Nix or install Agda manually.
+**Either** use Nix or install Agda manually.
 We recommend using Nix because it creates a sandbox environment with all dependencies satisfied while not affecting your system setup.

+There are no other software requirements apart from having either Nix or Agda installed.
+The only dependency of our library is the Agda standard library which is shipped as a git submodule within the `agda-stdlib` directory and is taken care of automatically by our [makefile](makefile).

+Note that building for the first time (or running `nix-shell`) will take a while because Agda has to build the required dependencies from the standard library (expect ~5-10min and a lot of terminal output).

-#### Installation via Nix
+#### Alternative 1: Setup via Nix

+How to install Nix, also depends on your operating system.
+Head to the [NixOS website](https://nixos.org/download/) and follow the installation instructions for your system.
+Follow the download instructions for `Nix: the package manager`, not `NixOS: the Linux distribution`!
+Note that Nix is not directly available for Windows but it can be used from within Windows Subsystem for Linux (WSL2).
+To install WSL2, follow the [official instructions](https://learn.microsoft.com/de-de/windows/wsl/install).
+In the end, you should be able to open a Linux terminal where you can install Nix by following the instructions for installing Nix on linux from the [NixOS website](https://nixos.org/download/).

 When you have Nix installed on your system, you can get access to all necessary development utilities by navigating to this directory and then simply opening a Nix shell
 ``` shell